We've been working on putting together a free SharePoint Training Video library for a while now and as of today it is officially launched!

 It would be so much better if you, as the business user who has the full understanding of this process, could be the one to also automate the process.
 Because Microsoft designed SharePoint Designer workflows to be a tool for information workers and end users to use to automate their business processes, you can take control of the automation process without bringing in a costly programmer that doesn’t understand the full ramifications of the process.

 So, how much would you pay for a program that allowed your business users to automate business processes in near plain-English? $299.95?
 That’s what you would have paid a few months ago.
 However, Microsoft recently made SharePoint Designer 2007 available as a free download.
-It’s no longer cost prohibitive to allow end users to have access to this powerful program.
+It’s no longer cost prohibitive to allow end users to have access to this powerful program.4.
+There Are Lots of Great FREE Resources on SharePoint Designer Workflows

 To get started writing your own workflows, download SharePoint Designer 2007 for free now.